-Harassment consists of physical or verbal conduct related to a person's race, color, religion, creed, ancestry, national origin, gender, sexual orientation, age, disability, or other basis prohibited by law, when the conduct is so severe, pervasive, and objectively offensive that it:
+Harassment consists of physical or verbal conduct related to a person's race, color, religion, creed, ancestry, national origin, gender, sexual orientation, age, disability, protected military status, genetic information or any other basis protected by law, when the conduct is severe or pervasive, and objectively offensive and:

-- Has the purpose of effecting or creating an intimidating, hostile, or offensive academic environment, or - Has the purpose or effect of substantially or unreasonably interfering with a student's academic performance which deprives the student access to educational opportunities.
+- •Has the purpose of effecting or creating an intimidating, hostile, or offensive academic environment, or - •Has the purpose or effect of substantially or unreasonably interfering with a student's academic performance depriving the student access to educational opportunities.

-Sexual Harassment is any unwelcome sexual advance(s), request(s) for sexual favors, and/or other verbal, physical and/or visual contact(s) of a sexual nature, or communication of a sexual nature when:
+Sexual harassment is any unwelcome sexual advance(s), request(s) for sexual favors, and/or other verbal, physical and/or visual contact(s) of a sexual nature, or communication of a sexual nature when:

-- Submission to such conduct or communication is made, either explicitly or implicitly, a term of a student's academic status or progress; or - Submission or rejection of such conduct or communication by a student is used as the basis of educational decisions affecting the student; or - Submission to or rejection of the conduct or communication by the student is used as the basis for any decision affecting the student regarding benefits and services, honors, programs, or activities available at or through the school; or - Such conduct is so severe, pervasive, and objectively offensive that such conduct or communication has the purpose or effect of depriving the student access to educational opportunities or benefits provided by the school.
+- Submission to such conduct or communication is made, either explicitly or implicitly, a term of a student's academic status or progress; - Submission or rejection of such conduct or communication by a student is used as the basis of educational decisions affecting the student; or - •Submission to or rejection of the conduct or communication by the student is used as the basis for any decision affecting the student regarding benefits and services, honors, programs, or activities available at or through the school; or - Such conduct is so severe, pervasive, and objectively offensive that such conduct or communication has the purpose or effect of depriving the student access to educational opportunities or benefits provided by the school.